GaloisInc/saw-script/doc/manual/manual.md

 expressions.
 When SAWScript evaluates a Cryptol expression between `{{` and `}}` delimiters, it does so with several extra bindings in scope:

-* Any value in scope of SAWScript type `Bool` is visible in Cryptol expressions as a value of type `Bit`.
+* Any variable in scope that has SAWScript type `Bool` is visible in Cryptol expressions as a value of type `Bit`.

-* Any value in scope of SAWScript type `Int` is visible in Cryptol expressions as a *type variable*.
+* Any variable in scope that has SAWScript type `Int` is visible in Cryptol expressions as a *type variable*.
 Type variables can be demoted to numeric bit vector values using the backtick (`` ` ``) operator.

-* Any value in scope of SAWScript type `Term` is visible in Cryptol expressions as a value with the Cryptol type corresponding to the internal type of the term.
+* Any variable in scope that has SAWScript type `Term` is visible in Cryptol expressions as a value with the Cryptol type corresponding to the internal type of the term.
 The power of this conversion is that the `Term` does not need to have originally been derived from a Cryptol expression.

 In addition to these rules, bindings created at the Cryptol level, either from included files or inside Cryptol quoting brackets, are